dan-harris/presentation-design-system/src/NOTES.md

 **Intro**

 - my name is dan and I struggle with everything.
-- actually a Frontend Engineer at HappyCo working on the platform team.
+- actually a Frontend Engineer at HappyCo, working on our platform team.
 - somehow HappyCo let me at their Design System.

 **Journey to the System**